Nick-Sigua/Election_Analytics_Sigua/Second_Blog_Economy.md

 * **A tenuous relationship.** The two-party vote share for the incumbent candidate has historically only been tenuosly to moderatley related with various second quarter economic variables.
 This is evident from the wide and unlinear spread of data points in the top line of each graph.
 While this is to be expected for variables like GDP and stock volume, which are cumulative and generally increase irregardless of presidential terms, other figures, like unemployment, are not cumulative and vary significantly between presidential terms but are still shown to have a weak relationship with the incumbent vote share.
 The only variables which demonstrate some semblance of a moderate linear relationship with popular vote share are quarterly and yearly GDP growth.

 * **Correlated economic variables.** The graphic also indicates that some economic variables are highly correlated to one another.
-For example, GDP and RDI, or the stock open and the stock close present near perfect postive linear relationships.
-Such indicates a bivariate model plotting multiple economic variables might be rendundant; rather, best to use univariate models based on these correlations between economic figures.
+For instance, GDP and RDI, or the stock open and the stock close present near perfect postive linear relationships.
+Such indicates a bivariate model plotting multiple economic variables together might be rendundant and unessasary; rather, this blog will mainly consider univariate models plotting the afromentioned economic variables seperatley.

 Model